Rebecca Brown (author)

-Rebecca Brown is an American novelist, essayist, playwright, artist, and professor.
+Rebecca Brown (born 1956) is an American novelist, essayist, playwright, artist, and professor.
 She was the first writer in residence at Richard Hugo House, co-founder of the Jack Straw Writers Program, and served as the creative director of literature at Centrum in Port Townsend, Washington from 2005 to 2009.
 Brown's best-known work is her novel The Gifts of the Body, which won a Lambda Literary Award in 1994.
 Rebecca Brown is an Emeritus faculty member in the MFA in Creative Writing Program at Goddard College in Plainfield, Vermont and is also a multi-media artist whose work has been displayed in galleries such as the Frye Art Museum.

 Early life

 Brown was born into a Navy family that moved often; she lived in California, Texas, Kansas, and Spain.
 She has a brother and sister.
 She earned a bachelor's in English from George Washington University and a Master's in Creative Writing from the University of Virginia.
 After finishing her MFA in the early 1980s, she settled in Seattle before moving to live in London and Italy for several years.
 She returned to Seattle in 1990 and has been there since.
-Brown's mother, Barbara Ann Wildman Brown, passed away from cancer in 1997; the experience of being her caretaker inspired the book Excerpts from a Family Medical Dictionary.
+Brown's mother, Barbara Ann Wildman Brown, died from cancer in 1997; the experience of being her caretaker inspired the book Excerpts from a Family Medical Dictionary.
 Her father, who left the family when Brown was a teenager, died from a heart attack shortly after her mother; his death inspired The End of Youth.